South Kerry Greenway

 Glenbeigh Village – Mountain Stage

-A second section of the South Kerry Greenway will open to the public on Thursday 2nd April.
+The second section of the South Kerry Greenway opened to the public on Thursday 2nd April.
 This stretch runs for 4.2km, starting at Curra Road in Glenbeigh and finishing at Mountain Stage.

 The route is fully surfaced, making it easy and comfortable to walk or cycle.
 It begins along a peaceful woodland corridor on Curra Hill, before continuing for a short distance along Curra Road as a ‘quiet road’ section.
 From there, the trail returns to the off-road greenway, where you can enjoy views of the Coolroe and Beenreagh mountains.
 The route then crosses the old Curra Railway bridge before reaching Mountain Stage.